 • Have a history of toxic shock syndrome

 • Recently has given birth, had a miscarriage, or had an abortion

 • Are at high risk of contracting HIV or one has HIV or AIDS

-• Are at a higher risk of pregnancy — in case one is younger than age 30, have sex three or more times a week, one had had a previous contraceptive failure with vaginal barrier methods, or one is not likely to make use of the contraceptive sponge consistently.
+• Are at a higher risk of pregnancy — in case one is younger than age 30, has sex three or more times a week, had had a previous contraceptive failure with vaginal barrier methods, or is not likely to make use of the contraceptive sponge consistently.